 *NOTE as of March 4, 2019- First, as I read back through these posts, I am appalled by my horrendous writing!
 Second, almost immediately after posting these two years ago, God dropped the gospel on my head like a ton of bricks.
 When I read these posts today, I see so much cockiness and ignorance.
 Still, they are good in that they share the incredibly rocky road of life riddled with anxiety, depression, and disordered eating.
 I know there are so many others struggling with these things, and these posts still express what I want them to express.
 You are not alone and there is help and hope.

 First, I cannot say thank you enough for all of your kind and loving words that so many of you gave yesterday in response to Discipline Training Part 1.
-I am so glad to share my story if it helps someone but man does it stir up so many feelings!
-I probably cried no less than 25 times yesterday.
-I cried as I wrote the post and I cried each time I read your sweet comments and messages!
+I am so glad to share my story if it helps someone, but man does it stir up so many feelings!
+I probably cried no less than twenty times yesterday.
+I cried as I wrote the post, and I cried each time I read your sweet comments and messages!

 Ok, Part 2.
 Well, Part 1 of Part 2 haha.
-As I was reminiscing last night, I realized that the last 10 of the 30 years was a LONG long story.
-And also, I have to begin it in the second 10!
-So here, let me just throw the whole “3 10s” idea out the window and pick up where I left off yesterday.
+As I was reminiscing last night, I realized that the last ten of the thirty years was a LONG long story.
+And also, I have to begin it in the second ten!
+So here, let me just throw the whole “three tens” idea out the window and pick up where I left off yesterday.
 Also, I realized there is no way I can pack all of the events that occurred into these blog posts.
 So I am just going to discuss the most important events that contributed to what I call my “discipline training”.

 Discipline Training Part 2 (Part 1) – Waffle House